edge-cloud/www.edge-cloud.net/_posts/2013-06-13-arista-veos-on-vmware-esx.md

   </p>
 </div>

-Leave the &#8220;SCSI Controller&#8221; at the default value of &#8220;LSI Logic Parallel&#8221;.
+Leave the "SCSI Controller" at the default value of "LSI Logic Parallel".
 We will not actually use a SCSI controller.